nkern/cograd/README.md

 it easy to have more control over the optimization process.
 It is specifically designed for use when evaluation of the underlying function is very slow, computationally expensive and complex (e.g. a numerical simulation).
-It also contains some novel implementations of the NLCG algorithm that help it work better under these conditions.
+It also contains some novel implementations of the NLCG algorithm including Gaussian Processes that help it work better under these conditions.

 **version 0.1**